 Student Resource Center

 Research involving human subjects is subject to approval by an ethics committee.
 WVPU submits all ethics applications of eligible research of both faculty and students to the Ethics Committee of the Institutional Review Board (IRB) of Webster University.
-The IRB ensures that the proposed research meets the Webster University requirements for ethical research as well as complies with any applicable federal regulations and processes in the country where the research takes occurs.
-The IRB policy and review process is available here.
+The IRB ensures that the proposed research meets the Webster University requirements for ethical research, as well as complies with any applicable federal regulations and processes in the country where the research takes occurs.
+IRB policy and review process.

 WVPU conducts an external review of its research every three years as part of an external evaluation of research performance, research infrastructure, and teaching.

 WVPU follows a clear, transparent and fair process for employee recruitment in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 All hires made go through a position control process, which justifies the position being created or filled, and are approved by the Executive Board and monitored by the University Council.
 The University has established job descriptions in accordance with functionally defined job categories and a pay scale system that both secures gender equality and provides an attractive environment for employees.
 The recruitment process varies depending on the category of employee, as indicated below.

 WVPU’s Guidelines for Appointment, Extension and Promotion of Faculty details the standards and procedures pertaining to appointment and promotion of all faculty positions at WVPU.

 The Guidelines for the Appointment, Extension and Promotion of Faculty also describe the minimum qualifications for adjunct faculty.
 They are subject to their own hiring procedure, outlined in the internal Adjunct Faculty Recruitment Process document.

 The Recruitment and Onboarding Process outlines the procedure for the hiring and onboarding of administrative and scientific support staff.